aserebryakov/filestyle/README.md

 Plugin is loaded automatically and checks each opened file to correspond Vim settings.

-Current functionality:

-1. If `expandtab` option is used, then all `\t` characters are highlighted (RED), otherwise spaces in begining of the line are highlighted (YELLOW)
-2. Trailing spaces are highlighted (CYAN)
-3. Line parts, that are longer than vaule of `textwidth` (if it was set) are highlighed (INVERT)
-4. Control characters are highlighted (BLUE)

 Commands:

   * `FileStyleActivate`   - enable plugin for current buffer
   * `FileStyleDeactivate` - disable plugin for current buffer
   * `FileStyleCheck`      - check current buffer
+  * `FileStyleFix`        - fix style errors

+Highlighting rules:

+1. If |expandtab| option is used, then all '\t' characters are highlighted (RED), otherwise spaces in begining of the line are highlighted (YELLOW)
+1. Trailing spaces are highlighted (CYAN)
+1. Line parts, that are longer than vaule of |textwidth| (if it was set) are highlighed (INVERT)
+1. Control characters are highlighted (BLUE)

+FileStyleFix rules:

+1. Control characters are removed
+1. Trailing spaces are removed
+1. If |expandtab| option is used, then all '\t' characters are replaced with spaces, otherwise spaces in begining of the line are replaced by '\t'

 In order to configure file types to be ingored by a plugin, add the following line to your `.vimrc` file: